dtinth/to.dt.in.th/README.md

 # [to.dt.in.th](https://to.dt.in.th)

-A web application that lets user sends an encrypted message to [@dtinth](https://github.com/dtinth).
+A web application that lets users send an encrypted message to [@dtinth](https://github.com/dtinth).

 [<img width="834" alt="image" src="https://user-images.githubusercontent.com/193136/159828360-b1848ccc-9149-4358-a651-402829f078ca.png">](https://to.dt.in.th)